-1.2 Do you employ a systematic approach to help you identify and prioritise your risks and match them with effective resources aligned to your business plans?
+1.2 Do you employ a systematic approach to help the identification and prioritisation of your risks and manage them by allocating resources proportionately in alignment with your business plans?
 Yes/ No The identification, and prioritisation, of risks takes place at each meeting of the Board.
 Information is provided by the Executive to help inform the decisions of the Board.
 All risks are reviewed at least once in the academic year.
-It doesn't matter what method you use to help identify your risks but you should take a systematic approach to ensure you have a complete risk profile.
-Confidence levels will be shaped by; Using a simple technique that provides a wide scan of areas that may affect objectives such a PESTLES or SWOT Analysis.
-Using other sources of data to support risk identification and prioritisation.
-You consider cost, feasibility, probability, risk appetite and the potential impact when determining how to address your risks.
-You utilise diverse perspectives from stakeholders, your teams, division, directorate, project or programme and think about what arrangements are in place in your area to ensure that risk information is supporting your decision-making.
-1.3 Is risk management actively supported and promoted by branch heads and team leaders?
-Yes/ No Risk management is an integral component of the work of the GCRB executive.
-Each of the assigned colleges also has a proactive approach to risk management.
+A systematic approach to risk identification should be taken to ensure you have a complete risk profile.
+Confidence levels will be shaped by: using a simple technique that provides a wide scan of areas that may affect objectives such a PESTLES or SWOT Analysis. undertaking risk identification exercises periodically and/or when priorities or circumstances change and/or when new pieces of work start. using available sources of data to support risk identification and prioritisation consideration of cost, feasibility, probability, risk appetite and the potential impact when determining how to address your risks. utilising diverse perspectives from stakeholders, your teams, division, directorate, project, or programme and think about what arrangements are in place in your area to ensure that risk information is supporting your decision-making.
+1.3 Is risk management activity within your area led from the top, actively promoted, and delivered by branch heads and team leaders alongside support from your Directorate's Risk Champion Yes/ No Risk management is led by the GCRB Executive Director and is an integral component of the work of the GCRB executive.
+All risks, are assigned to an owner, and progress monitored.
+The risk register is reviewed by the executive team on a regular basis and at each meeting of the Board and changes analysed.
 The risk registers of the colleges are reviewed (on a quarterly basis) by the GCRB Finance & Resources Director and a summary considered at each meeting of the GCRB Audit and Assurance Committee.
 Effective communication is vital to effective risk management.
-Confidence levels should be shaped by; All risks, once identified, should be assigned to an owner who has responsibility for ensuring that the risk is managed and monitored over time.
-Your teams have an understanding of the current risk landscape and that emerging risks are recorded.
-Risk management is viewed as a continual learning process, good practice is shared and communicated allowing your teams to benefit from lessons learned in a project or programme.
-You have lines of communication to ensure that relevant teams and colleagues are informed of further action, escalation and the general outcome of discussions.
+Confidence levels should be shaped by: Deputy Directors, Branch Heads and Team Leaders understand their responsibilities and are actively involved in the identification and management of risk. the Risk Champions within your Directorate are known and utilised to support the development of your risk management approach. all risks, once identified, are assigned to an owner who has responsibility for ensuring that the risk is managed and monitored over time. colleagues at all levels have a clear understanding of the current risk landscape, are empowered to identify, and raise risks for discussion and emerging risks are recorded risk management is viewed as a continual learning process, good practice is shared and communicated allowing your teams to benefit from lessons learned in a project or programme. risk is discussed as a regular part of management/senior team discussions lines of communication are clearly articulated and documented to ensure that relevant teams and colleagues are informed of further action, escalation, and the general outcome of discussions. risk escalation routes are clearly documented, and risk discussion forms a part of formal (and informal) management and team meetings, with information communicated in both directions to ensure common understanding and feedback on risk matters.